rachank/rock-paper-scissors-2/README.md

 <img  src="readme-images/rockpaperscissors-title.jpg?raw=true" alt="rock paper scissors title">
 </div>
 <br>
-- Below the title is a small logo utilizing the combination of the rock, paper and scissors game images with some fun expressions.
+- Below the title is a small logo utilizing the combination of the rock, paper and scissors game images with some fun expressions and animations that are activated when hovered over.
 <br>
 <div align="center">
 <img  src="assets/images/images.logo/rock-paper-scissors-logo-small.jpg?raw=true" alt="rock paper scissors logo">